What Is Ethical And Sustainable Jewelry? An Industry Deep-Dive

-As they say, not all that glitters is gold, and in the jewelry world, greenwashing means that not all that is ‘sustainable’ or ‘ethical’ actually is.
+As they say, not all that glitters is gold, and in the jewelry world, greenwashing is rife.

-Like with any eco-friendly product, the line between sustainable and sellable jewelry is often blurred.
-When it comes to ‘ethical,’ literally anyone (and we mean anyone) can tweak some wording and add a label and change consumer perceptions.
+Like with any eco-friendly product, the line between sustainable and sellable jewelry is blurry.

-Or, a brand could be using totally sustainable materials—from the recycled gold to the compostable jewelry box BUT they use dangerous workplace practices and pay their employees next to nothing.
-This certainly isn’t ethical, but could it even be considered sustainable?
-From a social standpoint, we say no.
+Or, a brand could be using sustainable materials—from the recycled gold to the compostable jewelry box but they employ dangerous workplace practices and pay their employees nothing.

-Since the use of ethical jewelry certifications is still somewhat in its fledgling stage, it becomes even more difficult to discern the truth from the BS.
+Since the use of ethical jewelry certifications is still finding credibility, it becomes even more difficult to discern the truth.

-When it comes to any product, don’t take things at face value.
-Ask questions, do your own research, and, if you find yourself really passionate about bling that comes without social and environmental burdens, take action!
+Our advice, don’t take things at face value.
+Ask questions, do your own research, and, if you find yourself really passionate about bling that comes without social and environmental burdens, take action!.

 GET INSPIRED AND TAKE ACTION

-Fortunately, more and more of us are getting involved in sustainable and ethical jewelry.
-From following a movement to watching a documentary, you can get involved, too.
+Fortunately, more and more of us are demanding ethical and sustainable treatment in our jewelry industry.
+From following a movement to watching an environmental film, you can get involved, too.

-Similar to the certifications we talked about above, these are organizations and people pushing toward more transparency and ethical accountability in the jewelry industry.
+These are organizations and people are pushing toward more transparency and ethical accountability in the jewelry industry.

-Jewelry Industry Summit: Each summit allows attendees to learn about strategies for more sustainable and responsible jewelry sourcing.
-One of their initiatives includes a replicable mine model that incorporates: a regenerative farm, education, and empowerment for women, and traceability.
+- Jewelry Industry Summit: Each summit allows attendees to learn about strategies for more sustainable and responsible jewelry sourcing.
+One of their initiatives includes a replicable mine model that incorporates: a regenerative agriculture, education, and empowerment for women, and traceability.